 Build a SAHD – Stay at home Dad support Network.

-One major complaint from any stay at home parent whether they are a stay at home mum or a stay at home dad.
-Isolation and social isolation are some big factors in the role.
+One major complaint from any stay at home parent whether they are a stay at home mum or a stay at home dad is the feeling of been Isolated and alone, social isolation is a big factor in the role, especially for Dads.